 Metal-Backed Seal Rings

-ROC Carbon Type MB carbon/graphite compressor seal rings are typically double-face seals that provide a critical seal to prevent fugitive emissions.
-The seals are installed over the shaft, sandwiched between the rotating seal ring and stationary sleeve.
+ROC Carbon Type MB carbon/graphite compressor seal rings are typically double-face seals that provide critical sealing for high-speed compressors and turbines.
+The seals are installed over the shaft, sandwiched either between a rotating or a stationary face.
 The hardness of carbon and lubricating properties of graphite combine to deliver long service.
 Type MB compressor seal rings have an outer metal ring to reinforce the carbon/graphite and preserve seal geometry at high speeds.